LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 * **Visual Studio Code**
 The Microsoft opensource editor

+* **Notepad++**
+Is an open source replacement for the original Notepad program (which comes with Windows) and supports several languages.
+Even though it is built for Microsoft Windows, it can also run on Linux, Unix, BSD and Mac OS X (using Wine).

 ### Graphic Design - Animation / Diseño Gráfico - Animación

 #### 2D